jorkey/service-lifecycle-platform/readme.md

 ## Distribution Server

-The main component of v-update is the distribution server, managed through the Distribution Dashboard.
+The main component of vm-update is the distribution server, managed through the Distribution Dashboard.
 New versions of services are created on the distribution server.
 To create a new version, _distribution_ starts _builder_.

 <a name="create_distribution_server"></a>